jzumsteg/zumstegs-blog/_posts/2021-09-27-chateau-blois.md

 So here, in one chateau, we can see 350 years of French architecture.
-Honestly, we were excited to stand in the middle of the courtyard, listening to the audio guide (the best we’ve ever had, really; it had five&nbsp;narratives just about the different wings and their evolution and creation).
+Honestly, we were excited to stand in the middle of the courtyard, listening to the audio guide (the best we’ve ever had, really; it had five narratives just about the different wings and their evolution and creation).
 We’d read about the chateau and the wings, but we were concerned that we'd get there, look around and not be able to put buildings to eras and architectural styles.
 Not to worry: the audio guide made sure we could see and understand what each wing represented.
 Kudos to whoever created that guide!

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC01395.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />